-The second part of configuration form allows to add a new user.
-All items are described in the table below.
+The second part of the configuration form allows adding a new user.
+All items are described in Table 74.

+Item Description

+Role • User

+User with basic permissions.

+Read-only access to the web GUI.

+Some menu items are hidden in the web GUI.

+Full access to Router Apps GUI.

-Item Description Role User - user with basic permissions.
-Admin - user with enhanced permissions - has full access to the web GUI, access to the router via Telnet, SSH or SFTP.
-This user has no the same rights as the superuser on Linux-based systems.
+No access to the router via Telnet, SSH or SFTP.

+Read-only access to the FTP server.

+• Admin

+User with enhanced permissions.

+Full access to all items in the web GUI.

+Access to the router via Telnet, SSH or SFTP.

+Not the same rights as the superuser on a Linux-based system.

 Username Specifies the name of the user having access to log in to the device.

 Password Specifies the password for the user.
 Valid characters are not restricted.

 Confirm Password Confirms the password.

-Table 79: Add User
+Table 74: User Parameters